Devstia/devstia-app/README.md

 * The application is distributed with an automated installer; Inno Setup.
 The free Inno Setup project at https://jrsoftware.org/isinfo is used to create the installer via the included project file `installer.iss`.
 Ensure the Inno Setup command line tool is apart of the command line path i.e. `set PATH=%PATH%;"C:\Program Files (x86)\Inno Setup 6"`.
 * You must set the environment variable `WIN_CERT_SUBJECT_NAME` with a valid subject name of the Windows compatible signer's certificate.
 This is used to locate the certificate in the Windows Certificate Store used to sign the files i.e. `set "WIN_CERT_SUBJECT_NAME=Open Source Developer, Stephen Carnam"`.

-out\Devstia-win32-x64\Devstia.exe
-out\Devstia-win32-x64\resources\app\runtime\win32_x64\bin\qemu-system-x86_64.exe
-out\Devstia-win32-x64\resources\app\runtime\win32_x64\bin\ssh.exe
-out\Devstia-win32-x64\resources\app\runtime\win32_x64\bin\tar.exe
-out\Devstia-win32-x64\resources\app\runtime\win32_x64\bin\xz.exe

 ### For Macintosh
-On Apple Macintosh, use the automated build script `build-app-mac-amd64.sh` to build the Macintosh x86-64-bit compatible application or `build-app-mac-arm64.sh` to build the Apple Silicon M1, M2, or M3 compatible application; the application bundle is signed using Apple's XCode developmemnt tools.
-The following prerequisites are required:
+On Apple Macintosh, use the automated build script `build-app-mac-amd64.sh` to build the Macintosh x86-64-bit compatible application or `build-app-mac-arm64.sh` to build the Apple Silicon M1, M2, or M3 compatible application; and digitally sign the application binary.
+The following prerequisites are needed:

+* A Macintosh system matching the platform architecture of the binary being build; an Intel-based Macintosh or Apple Silicon M1, M2 or M3 based Macintosh.
+* The application is digitally code signed using the XCode SDK, ensure the SDK is installed and that the codesign command is apart of the command line path.
- This requires a valid Apple Developer License and the XCode SDK installed.
-For reference, the following
+* You must have a valid Apple Developer License with associated Apple Username/email, Apple Developer ID, and Apple Developer application password.
+* You must set the environment variables for APPLE_USER, APPLE_PW, and APPLE_DEV_ID, i.e. `APPLE_USER=steve@steveorevo.com\nAPPLE_PW=0123-4567-89AB-CDEF\nAPPLE_DEV_ID=ABCDE12345`

 &nbsp;